brentd09/AZ040Labs/PowerShell-Lab-02.md

     <details><summary>Click to see the answer TimeToLiveMembership</summary><Strong>

     ```PowerShell
+    # This feature requires Forest Funtional Level 2016, this is why it is not on by default!

     Enable-ADOptionalFeature ‘Privileged Access Management Feature’ -Scope ForestOrConfigurationSet -Target 'adatum.com'
     Add-ADGroupMember "London Admins" -Members Ty -MemberTimeToLive (New-Timespan -Minutes 15)
     ```